simolus3/drift/docs/pages/docs/SQL API/extensions.md

 for rendering polygons as [SVG](https://en.wikipedia.org/wiki/SVG), and other similar operations.

-To enable the fts5 extension in drift files and compiled queries, modify the [build options]({{ "../Generation options/index.md" | pageUrl }}) to include `geopoly` in the `sqlite_module` section.
+To enable the `geopoly` extension in drift files and compiled queries, modify the [build options]({{ "../Generation options/index.md" | pageUrl }}) to include `geopoly` in the `sqlite_module` section.